How To Deal With Fashion Haters

 Realize that it’s not about you, it’s about them.

-It sounds cliche, but it’s just true.
+It sounds cliche, but it’s true.
 People who hate on your outfit are just reacting out of fear, because they don’t know how to deal with people who don’t follow the crowd.
-Also, it’s very likely that they completely don’t understand fashion, and the idea of self-expression through clothing.
+Also, it’s likely that they don’t understand fashion nor the idea of self-expression through clothing.

 At the end of the day, though, that’s their problem, not yours!
 Just because one person doesn’t get your style, it doesn’t mean others won’t.
-And is their opinion really important anyway?
+And is someone else’s opinion really important anyway?
 I say no, and you should too.

 Your thoughts?

-How do you deal with people who don’t get fashion, or who are judgemental about your outfits?
+How do you deal with people who don’t get fashion, or who are judgmental about your outfits?
 Let me know your tips for keeping the haters at bay in the comments.

 http://apresentaconcept.blogspot.com/2008/08/apresenta-concept-gets-2008-premio.html

-WOO BRIANAAAA, right on :) i dont care about what people say, they usually start catching on, coincidence? i think not.
+2. WOO ZEPHYRRR, right on 🙂 i dont care about what people say, they usually start catching on, coincidence? i think not.

 So dress how you want to dress- comfortable, classy, trashy, whatever!
 As long as YOU are the one choosing the outfits, not influenced by your low self-esteem bubble, it’s OKAY.